Does Testosterone Increase Metabolism? - Balance My Hormones TRT in the UK

 Testosterone replacement therapy (TRT)

-For those suffering from hypogonadism, testosterone therapy can be a beneficial option.
-This therapy has been shown to improve muscle mass, reduce fat mass, and improve energy levels in men with testosterone deficiency.
+Testosterone therapy can be an effective solution for men suffering from male hypogonadism.
+This therapy has been shown to improve muscle mass, reduce fat mass, and improve energy levels in low T men.

 Summing it up